open-cogsci/omm-server/README.md

 Tests are implemented on the frontend with [Jest](https://jestjs.io/) and for the backend using _TBD_.
 Tests can be run with the command `npm test`.

-## Built on the shoulders of giants.
+## Built on the shoulders of giants

 This project uses prominent open-source frameworks and libraries: